 - Each Student gains awareness and access to all of the on-line content presented in the Course, as well as:

-- A pdf copy of English Pocahontas 1613-1617: Ten Essential Questions publication by John Pagano from Henricus (presented in week 5)
+- A pdf copy of The English Pocahontas: Ten Essential Questions publication by John Pagano from Henricus (presented in week 5)

 - A pdf copy of Pocahontas and After publication from Border Crossings (presented in week 9)